 Fiddle Leaf Fig needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot located in Charlotte, North Carolina.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Place it less than 3 feet from a south-facing window to keep it happy during this time of reduced sunlight intensity in Charlotte, North Carolina ⛅.
+Place it less than 1ft from a south-facing window to ensure it receives enough light to survive during this time of reduced sunlight intensity in Charlotte, North Carolina ⛅.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.